-My wife had just died, should my faith be high?
-Should I be stoic? should I pretend I don't already have these questions on an endless loop running through my mind?
+My wife had unexpectedly died, should my faith be high?
+Should I be stoic? should I be full of thanksgiving? should I throw myself into praise and worship? should I pretend I don’t already have these questions on an endless loop running through my mind?
 Should I accept these responses at face value?

 Below are some of the questions and thoughts that troubled my heart:

-I know the young and old die, was the assurance Chidinma and I had in the place of prayer earlier this year that death will not visit our household a lie or did we work ourselves to believing that?
+- I know the young and old die, was the assurance my wife, Chidinma and I had in the place of prayer earlier this year that death will not visit our household a lie or did we work ourselves to believing that?

-I know that His love for us is unconditional and not performance based, is it that because we haven't been as fervent in the place of prayer since she fell ill in tail end of February one of the reasons that she passed on?
+- I know that His love for us is unconditional and not performance based, is it that because we haven’t been as fervent in the place of prayer since she fell ill in tail end of February one of the reasons that she died?

 I know the Holy Spirit is our help and companion but it’s not the same as being able to send a text and get an instant reply or being able to video call and get a response.
 We were just fine in Coventry where we had a strong community, I thought God never abandons his own, we believed his word when He asked us to move from Coventry to a place He will show us; well I feel abandoned, was this part of his plan all along?

 I have never been a “what’s done is done” individual, those who know me closely will say that I like to observe lessons learnt and best practices from almost every experience and when I am in “enquiry mode,” I find it hard to accept surface level answers.
-The sudden passing of Chidinma put me on a ‘high enquiry mode’ because I wanted some answers.
+The unexpected death of my wife, Chidinma put me on a ‘high enquiry mode’ because I wanted some answers.